Maxine Greene: Early years and education

 Born in Brooklyn on December 23, 1917, to Lily Greenfield and Max Meyer, Greene (née Meyer) was the oldest of four siblings.
 The family owned a successful business, which her father established, named Richelieu Pearls.
 Greene was largely raised in a way which conformed to the cultural expectations of women at that time.
 From an early age, however, she demonstrated an affinity towards the arts.
 Describing her family as one who "discouraged intellectual adventure and risk", she disregarded that approach and from the age of 7 regularly attended concerts and plays as a means of escape.
 Also at that age, Greene began to explore her desire to be a writer.
 Her pursuit of creative writing continued for many years as she authored novels and stories until attending graduate school when her writing transitioned to nonfiction.
 She wrote her first novel for her father, who she adored and whose attention was formative for Greene.

 As a child, Greene and her siblings attended a local private Episcopalian school, Berkeley School (now Berkeley Carroll School).
 Having achieved high marks and academic awards, Greene graduated in 1934.
 At a time when only 10-15% of women attended college, Greene enrolled at Barnard College, Columbia University where she received a bachelor of arts with a major in American history and minor in philosophy in 1938.
 She was the first in her family to attain a higher education degree.

 Greene had not received any encouragement to attend graduate school or to continue her education.
 Instead, as was a typical path for Barnard graduates of the time, Greene eloped and started a family.
 She married a doctor named Joseph Krimsley in March 1938, with whom she had a daughter, Linda.
 In the early years of the marriage, she managed his medical office while also pursuing her writing ambitions.
 She authored several historical and personal novels that despite negotiations with publishers did not go to press.
 Greene described Krimsley as unsympathetic to her intellectual aspirations and after his deployment and return from the war, they divorced.
 Greene married Orville Greene on August 7, 1947 and remained married to him until his death in 1997.
 It was only after this second marriage that Greene entertained the notion of returning to school.
 In the film Exclusions and Awakenings: The Life of Maxine Greene, Greene recounts that her career in education began largely due to demands of child rearing.
 When identifying and choosing a graduate program, she needed to find courses offered when her children were at school.
-For that reason, She enrolled in courses at New York University's School of Education taught by Adolphe Meyer, Theodore Bramheld and George Axtelle.
-She remained there and completed her MA (1949) and PhD (1955) both in the Philosophy of Education.
+For that reason, She enrolled in courses at New York University School of Education taught by Adolphe Meyer, Theodore Brameld and George Axtelle.
+She remained there and completed her Master of Arts (1949) and PhD (1955) both in the Philosophy of Education.